 Learn how to enable, and configure API access for your instance

-Full API endpoint documentation is available at api.kandji.io the article below walks through the steps of generating an API token within your Kandji instance.
+Full API endpoint documentation is available at api.kandji.io.
+This article walks through the steps of generating an API token within your Kandji instance.

 API Rate Limit

-The Kandji API currently has an API rate limit of 10,000 requests per hour per customer.
+The Kandji API currently has an API rate limit of 10,000 requests per hour per tenant.

 Generate an API Token

 Authentication to the Enterprise API is controlled via instance-level bearer tokens.
-These tokens can easily be generated by administrators in Settings, under the Access tab.
+To generate one:

 - Click the Access tab.